sergiofontes/lean-bem/README.md

 ## Base blocks

 The *base styles* are small foundational **UI building pieces** that are used throughout all blocks — whether by inheriting or importing.
 In these base blocks, you may target HTML tags to set default styles and/or reset browser preferences.
-For example, in `typography`, you may first style all text tags, like `h1`, `p`, `a`, `ul`, etc; after that, you may use classes to target this block's elements.
+For example, in `typography`, you may first style all text tags, like `h1`, `p`, `a`, `ul`, etc; after that, you may use classes to target the block's elements.

-The base blocks listed below are just a suggestion.
+Base blocks examples are listed.
 Remove or add more if needed.

 | *Base blocks*    | *Description*                                                       |
 | ---------------- | ------------------------------------------------------------------- |